 While the Citi Double Cash card doesn’t have a sign-up bonus like the Barclaycard Arrival Plus card, it also doesn’t have an annual fee.
 So you never have to cancel this card, which will help establish a good relationship with the bank.

-The Capital One Spark card, earns an unlimited 2% cash back on all spending.
+The Capital One Spark Cash for Business card, earns an unlimited 2% cash back on all spending.
 To qualify you must have a business.
-The Capital One Spark gives you a $250 bonus after you spend $5,000 within the 1st 3 months.
-You can earn another $50 bonus when you sign-up for 1 or more employee cards within the 1st 60 days.
+The Capital One Spark gives you a $500 bonus after you spend $4,500 within the first 3 months.

 But after the 1st year you’ll have to pay a $59 annual fee while the Citi Double Cash card has NO annual fee.